ZijunXu/CS542/Flask_Server/api_server/api_resources/README.md

       }
       ```

-- ## CurrencySearch
+- ## UserCurrencyPostSearch
-  - route: /api/currency/
+  - route: /api/currency/<currency_name>, /api/currency
-  - method: POST, GET, DELETE
+  - method: POST, GET
   - Description:
     - GET: this only a temporary method for testing, this return all of the currency